Maria Theresa of Spain: Marriage

 On 2 June 1660, Maria Theresa was married by proxy to Louis XIV at Fuenterrabia.
 Luis Méndez de Haro acted as bridegroom.
 On 7 June her father and the entire Spanish court accompanied her to the Isle of Pheasants on the border in the Bidassoa river, that serves as the border between France and Spain.
-There she met her husband for the first time, as well as the French royal family and court, who greatly liked her.
+There she met her husband for the first time, as well as the French royal family and court, who became fond of her.

-Maria Theresa then said goodbye to her father, both knowing that they would never see each other again; their farewells were heartbreaking.
-So much so that Louis XIV and his brother Philip of Orléans also shed a few tears.
+Maria Theresa then said goodbye to her father, both knowing that they would never see each other again; their farewells were deeply emotional, so much so that Louis XIV and his brother Philip of Orléans also shed a few tears.
 But Philip IV insisted to his daughter that she was now French, saying: "You must forget that you were an infanta and remember only that you are Queen of France".

 The marriage of Louis XIV and Maria Theresa of Austria took place on 9 June 1660 at the recently rebuilt church of Saint Jean the Baptist in Saint-Jean-de-Luz, a town near the border between Spain and France where she stayed at the Joanoenia house, now called the "House of the Infanta").
 While the French King wanted to consummate the marriage as quickly as possible, Maria Theresa initially expressed her hesitations to her mother-in-law Anne of Austria about the idea of sleeping with her husband immediately.
 But after the couple arrived at their intended house, the bride announced that the King was waiting for her and, already half undressed, she urged her ladies-in-waiting to finish undressing her.
 The next morning, both spouses seemed completely satisfied.

 Later, after her marriage, Maria Theresa was asked one day if she had felt any girlish inclinations while she was still in Spain.
 "But no, of course not," she answered candidly, "there was only one King and he was my father!".